roshanis/10kings/chapter1_marthanda_varma_revised.md

 ### The Transformed Captain

 In a chamber adjacent to the throne room, I met Captain Eustachius De Lannoy.
-Not in chains, but wearing the colors of Travancore's army, a sword at his hip that no prisoner would carry.
+Not in chains, but wearing the colours of Travancore's army, a sword at his hip that no prisoner would carry.

 The Dutchman still stood like a European officer, spine straight, shoulders back.
 But something had changed in his eyes.
 I had seen broken men before; they moved like ghosts, hollow and obedient.
 De Lannoy moved like a soldier who had found a better commander.